History of the Sheriff's Office

 Michael Norris won election as Sheriff in 1977.
 He sought to modernize the Office and jail operations and in 1980, the City selected the site of the new facility that would replace the aging jail.
 On January 27, 1981, Deputy William G. Truesdale was escorting prisoners from court, still located at City Hall, back into the jail when one grabbed the deputy’s gun.
 The suspect shot Deputy Truesdale in the chest and then fled but was captured a couple blocks away.
 Deputy Truesdale was transported to Alexandria Hospital where he died a short time later.
 Later that spring, the new courthouse opened at 520 King Street.

-Though planning and construction of the new jail continued under Norris, it was during James H. Dunning’s first term as Sheriff that the new detention center opened in 1987.
+Though planning and construction of the new jail continued under Norris, it was during James H. Dunning’s first term as Sheriff that the new detention center opened.
 The Adult Detention Center through an agreement with the U.S. Marshals Service, also housed federal prisoners, including high profiles such as Zacarias Moussaoui and Robert Hanssen.
 The Sheriff’s Office sought and achieved national accreditations from the American Correctional Association, the Commission on Accreditation for Law Enforcement Agencies, and the National Commission on Correctional Health Care.
 Dunning served 20 years before retiring in 2005.

 Sheriff Dana Lawhorne was first elected in 2005 and was unopposed in the next three elections.
 He served four terms and announced his retirement in 2021.
 He expanded the Office’s community involvement and implemented programs such as Project Lifesaver and Away from Home Checks to enhance public safety.
 He also expanded programs for inmates, offering more educational opportunities and job training and professional certifications that would increase employment opportunities for those reentering the community.
 In 2011, the jail was officially renamed the William G. Truesdale Adult Detention Center in honor of the deputy slain 30 years earlier.